alexfernandez/loadtest/README.md

 Send a cookie with the request.
 A pair name=value is expected and sent to the server.
 This parameter can be repeated as many times as needed.

+### -T content-type

+Set the MIME content type for POST data.
+Default: text/plain.

+### -p POST-file

+Send the data contained in the given file in the POST body.
+Remember to set -T to the correct content-type.

+### -u PUT-file

+Send the data contained in the given file as a PUT request.
+Remember to set -T to the correct content-type.

 #### -r

 Recover from errors.
 Always active: loadtest does not stop on errors.